 “The most important voice for a child, and most important advocate, is a parent,” Burel said.
 Already, three dozen parents have completed the program, with more signing up each month.

-Importantly though, OPEN takes an agnostic approach to policy in New Orleans schools by sharing best practices and effective policy, but the community has called upon the organization to leverage the trusted space as a community leader to connect parents and policymakers in dialogue.
-As Burel says, “OPEN wants to be a conduit for community voice, not the community voice.”
+Importantly though, OPEN takes a balanced approach to policy in New Orleans schools by sharing best practices and effective policy, but the community has called upon the organization to leverage the trusted space as a community leader to connect parents and policymakers in dialogue.
+As Burel says, “OPEN is the conduit for community voice.
+We amplify the voices of community, rather than speaking for its members."

 As New Orleans’ schools evolve, so does OPEN.
-They now are helping parents and organizations navigate the dynamics of the newly formed all-charter schools system through partnership and convening conversations.
+They now are helping parents and organizations navigate the dynamics of the newly formed all-charter school system through partnership and connecting community convening conversations to key policy discussions and decisions.

 For OPEN, the work will be done with their partners around the table and driven by the voice of parents and an informed and engaged community.